-Eating common foods rich in melatonin, such as cranberries, pistachios, almonds, apples, cherries, strawberries, or drinking Merlot wine, might help you sleep better at night.
+You can naturally boost your daily melatonin intake by consuming common foods rich in melatonin, such as cranberries, pistachios, almonds, apples, cherries, strawberries, as well as drinking Merlot wine.

 What is melatonin?

-Melatonin is a hormone that the human body produces naturally.
+Melatonin is a hormone that the human body naturally produces.
+We can also get melatonin from food or dietary supplements.

 How much melatonin does the human body naturally produce?

-Each person can produce different amounts of melatonin a say.
+Each person can produce different amounts of melatonin a day.
 It depends on many factors:

 - melatonin production decreases with aging.